remix-run/remix/decisions/0004-deferred.md

 ### React API:

 Introduce a new `<Deferred>` component that will resolve the values of the `deferred()` Promises accessed from `useLoaderData()`.
-This can be thought of as a thin wrapper around `<React.Suspense>` that is responsible for resolving the Promises and rendering the fallback / error states.
+This can be thought of as a thin wrapper around React Error Boundaries with support for handling SSR that resolves the data of a deferred loader value.

 ## Consequences